ethereum/go-ethereum/content/docs/developers/dapp-developer/native-bindings.md

 //go:generate abigen --sol Storage.sol --pkg main --out Storage.go
 ```

-After which whenever the Solidity contract is modified, instead of needing to remember and
-run the above command, we can simply call `go generate` on the package (or even the entire
-source tree via `go generate ./...`), and it will correctly generate the new bindings for us.
+After which whenever the Solidity contract is modified, instead of needing to remember and run the above command, we can simply call `go generate` on the package (or even the entire source tree via `go generate ./...`), and it will correctly generate the new bindings for us.

 ## Blockchain simulator

-Being able to deploy and access deployed Ethereum contracts from native Go code is a powerful
-feature.
-However, using public testnets as a backend does not lend itself well to
-*automated unit testing*.
-Therefore, Geth also implements a *simulated blockchain*
-that can be set as a backend to native contracts the same way as a live RPC backend, using the
-command `backends.NewSimulatedBackend(genesisAccounts)`.
-The code snippet below shows how this
-can be used as a backend in a Go applicatioon.
+Being able to deploy and access deployed Ethereum contracts from native Go code is a powerful feature.
+However, using public testnets as a backend does not lend itself well to *automated unit testing*.
+Therefore, Geth also implements a *simulated blockchain* that can be set as a backend to native contracts the same way as a live RPC backend, using the command `backends.NewSimulatedBackend(genesisAccounts)`.
+The code snippet below shows how this can be used as a backend in a Go application.

 ```go
 package main